Biogs.com

 After being fired from The Apprentice, James Max told The Telegraph:

-According to James Max's official website he started work at the property advisory firm DTZ Debenham Tie Leung in 1992 where he rose to becoming a Director in 1996.
+James Max started work at the property advisory firm DTZ Debenham Tie Leung in 1992 where he rose to becoming a Director in 1996.

 Since his appearance in The Apprentice, James Max has continued his presence in the media world.